tc39/proposal-decimal/README.md

 ### Option: BigDecimal

-Data model: Unlimited size decimals, represented exactly as mathematic values.
+Data model: Unlimited size decimals, represented exactly as mathematical values.

 Operators `+`, `-`, `*`, `%` always calculate their exact answer.
 In particular, if two BigDecimals are multiplied, the precision of the result may be up to the *sum* of the operands.
 For this reason, `BigDecimal.pow` takes a mandatory options object, to ensure that the result does not go out of control in precision.